Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 - Best taste: BSN Syntha-6 (#4 - safe and delicious)

-- Only safe plant option: OWYN Pro Elite (#7 - only plant protein rated "better for daily consumption")
+- Only safe plant option (Oct 2025): OWYN Pro Elite (#7 - only plant protein rated "better for daily consumption" in Oct 2025 study)

 Get Personalized Safe Recommendations